Cheap Internet for Seniors

 Spectrum InternetⓇOverview:Overview

-Spectrum’s prices start at $49.99 per month for a download speed of up to 300 Mbps, with even better prices for low-income customers.
-The provider has far-reaching coverage, serving more than 110 million customers in 42 states.
+Spectrum’s prices start at $49.99 per month for download speeds of up to 300 Mbps, with even better prices for low-income customers.
+The provider has far-reaching coverage, serving over 110 million customers in 42 states.
 Customers can bank on reliable internet access at an affordable price.
 And when it comes to affordable internet, Spectrum has great deals for low-income households — just $19.99 per month for Spectrum Internet Assist.

 » Helpful Resource: The 5 Best Budgeting Apps for Seniors

 Before the ACP ran out of funds, Spectrum Internet Assist was free for eligible households.
-Still, $19.99 is pretty reasonable for a basic 30 Mbps internet plan, though you could pay the same price for Xfinity’s 150 Mbps plan in some areas.
+Still, $19.99 is fairly reasonable for a basic 30 Mbps internet plan, although you could pay the same price for Xfinity’s 150 Mbps plan in some areas.

 Pros & Cons:Pros About Spectrum InternetⓇ